EBI-Metagenomics/mettannotator/README.md

 ### Two-phase annotation (--add_slow_tools)

-If you have already run the pipeline in `--fast` mode and want to add InterProScan, SanntiS, UniFIRE and the UniRef DIAMOND search, without re-running the full pipeline, use the `--add_slow_tools` flag pointing to the previous fast-run output directory:
+If you have already run the pipeline in `--fast` mode and want to add InterProScan, SanntiS, UniFIRE and the UniRef DIAMOND search without re-running the full pipeline, use the `--add_slow_tools` flag pointing to the previous fast-run output directory:

 ```bash